 Challenges

 The goal of this semester is to design and fabricate a human powered water pump that is capable of lifting water five to eight feet in vertical height with as little effort from the operator as possible.
-Minimum plant designs require this pump to displace 55 gallons of fluid each day but with ever increasing plan sizes we would need this system to be able to be scaled anywhere up to 500 gallons without creating the process to become overly labor intensive.
+Minimum plant designs require this pump to displace 55 gallons of fluid each day but with ever increasing plant sizes we would need this system to be able to be scaled anywhere up to 500 gallons without creating the process to become overly labor intensive.

 Design Ideas

 There are many different styles and methods of creating head in a pipe system.
-Our research and testing this semester will focus on being able to come to a singular conclusion as to which system is best for the given problem.
-This solution will take into consideration employee labor, volumetric flow rate, and ease of manufacturability and upkeep, and system robustness.
-Some pump types that we think are optimal for AguaClara plants is a lever operated piston, treadle pump, and a diaphragm pump.
+Our research and testing this semester will focus on identifying the best pump for the given problem.
+This solution will take into consideration employee labor, flow rate, total lift, and ease of manufacturability and upkeep, and system robustness.
+Some pump types that we think are possibilities for AguaClara plants is a lever operated piston, treadle pump, and a diaphragm pump.

 Task List

-Initial round of research to determine the methods of pumping water that we feel could possibly be best represented in a AguaClara plant.
+Initial round of research to determine the methods of pumping water that we feel could possibly be best represented in an AguaClara plant.
 (Completed by Feburary 3rd)

-After investigating various pump types we will choose a few pump types most optimalthat would meet AguaClara standards.
+After investigating various pump types we will choose a few pump types that would meet AguaClara standards.
 (Completed by Feburary 7th)

 We will begin designing of these pumps and create a materials list for each pump.
 (Completed by Feburary 18thst)